 Call numbers can be searched if you have a general or specific call number.
 In this way one can browse the shelves of the Main Library from the comfort of home.
 Example: BX 3701 (Jesuits).
 BX 1491 (English Catholics).

 Subject headings are standardized words and phrases assigned by catalogers when cataloging library materials.
-They are published in the Library of Congress' List of Subject Headings, a large set of red books, located in the Reference collection, call number Z 695....
+They are published in the Library of Congress' List of Subject Headings, a large set of red books, located in the Reference collection, first floor East, call number Z 695....
 Remember, persons (last name first), organizations, companies, places, and events may all be L.C. subjects even though their names are not in the L.C.
 List...
 Subject heading searching usually results in better quality subject retrieval than keyword searching.
 Examples: Ignatius of Loyola, Saint, 1491-1556 (for books about him).
 Catholic church.
 Jansenists.
 Wyandot Indians.
 Black Legend (Spanish history).
 Councils and synods.
 Council of Trent.
 Brazil.
 France.
 China.
 Jesuits—missions.
 Catholic Church—history—16th century.

 |Adrian VI, Pope, 1459-1523